Key Takeaways:

 - Shigella spp.

-The antibiotics that these are resistant to include carbapenem, vancomycin, and methicilin.
+The antibiotics that these are resistant to include carbapenem, vancomycin, and methicillin.
 Others are fluoroquinolone, cephalosporin, clarithromycin, penicillin, and ampicillin.

 Acinetobacter baumannii

 This is one of those bacteria whose status in terms of resistance is critical.
-It is highly resistant to antibiotics, including carbapenem, so much so there is now less reliance on these drugs for countering it.
-Baumannii has the ability to survive in very harsh conditions.
+It is highly resistant to antibiotics, including carbapenem, so much so that there is now less reliance on these drugs for countering it.
+Baumannii can survive in very harsh conditions.
 It is responsible for disorders such as meningitis and pneumonia.

 Escherichia coli

-Popular known as E. coli, these bacteria are not always harmful and are present in the digestive system.
-But there are strains that can lead to severe health issues, including food poisoning and meningitis.
+Popularly known as E. coli, these bacteria are not always harmful and are present in the digestive system.
+However, some strains can lead to severe health issues, including food poisoning and meningitis.

-There are also strains that are highly resistant to antibiotics, although these hardly cause diseases.
-The resistance is more of a reminder of dangers that possibly lies ahead with E. coli.
+Some strains are highly resistant to antibiotics, although these hardly cause diseases.
+The resistance is more of a reminder of the dangers that possibly lie ahead with E. coli.

 Mycobacterium tuberculosis